QHSE Management System explained

 The goal of the QHSE Management System is to ensure that the organisation complies with the relevant legislation and regulations in the field of occupational health and safety and the environment.
 Additionally, demands and wishes concerning quality, occupational health and safety, and environment must be managed for the stakeholders.
 Think of society, the employees, and customers.

 If the system is used to enable certification in the field of ISO 9001, ISO 14001, or ISO 45001, all standards must be applied.
-The standards are important as these lead to the creation of a functional management system where constant improvement is supported.
+These ISO standards are important as these lead to the creation of a functional management system where constant improvement is supported.

 Why QHSE Management System?